ajeetraina/docker-workshop/docs/prereq/prereq.md

 In case you're using Windows 11, you will need to enable WSL 2 by opening Docker Desktop > Settings > Resources > WSL Integration

 ![wsl2](images/wsl2.png)

+## 2. Install Nodejs

+To demonstrate the container-first development workflow, you will require Nodejs installed on your system.

+> Note: You must download and install the Node pre-built installer on your local system to get the npm install command to work seamlessly.
+[Click here to download](https://nodejs.org/en/download/)